PlantandFoodResearch/aspire-lite/README.md

 See the help menu in the app for details.

+The app is available on the [google play store](https://play.google.com/store/apps/details?id=com.plantandfood.aspirelite).

 ## Contributing

 Feel free to send a pull request with improvements!